Your todo list:

 Standard RRG rack.
 Bolted rap station on the ledge.
+Some bolts were missing hangers, but as of 10/2014, they're all there.
 You cannot get to the ground from the bolts with a single 60m rope.
 Also, rope drag is horrendous.
 You may lose your rope if you don't extend the anchor with slings or cord.

 BETA PHOTO: Pitch 2 traverse on Nevermore, notice the jungle f...